tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/torque_models/setup.rst

              :language: cpp

-When propagating multiple bodies (see :ref:`multi_body_propagation`), the same list of settings may be re-used for multiple bodies.
+When propagating multiple bodies (see :ref:`multi_body_dynamics`), the same list of settings may be re-used for multiple bodies.
 Below, an example is given for the definition of ``torque_settings`` for multiple bodies (``Vehicle1`` and ``Vehicle2``) which are undergoing identical torques: